jonescompneurolab/hnn-tutorials/workshop-instructions/instructions.md

 ```

 ## Launching HNN-Core (Python) via Oscar
-From the Oscar virtual desktop, open a terminal and run the following commands.
+From the Oscar virtual desktop, open a new terminal and run the following commands.

 ```bash
 module purge